DFT modelling of stacking faults in hexagonal and cubic GaN: Physical structure and energetics

 We tested the effect of increasing the number of layers of bulk material between stacking faults in both wz and zb, to find the converged value of the formation energy, which we give in mJ/m$^{2}$.
 The converged values are given in Table~\ref{tab:SFenergy} along with number of layers.
-Full details of the convergence of the energy with number of layers are given in the supplementary information.
-Based on these calculated formation energies, SFs in wz GaN all show a positive energy, with I$_{1}$ being the most stable SF.
+Full details of the convergence of the energy with number of layers are given in the supplementary information, both as tables and a figure; based on the convergence data and the structural optimisation criteria, we estimate that the formation energies have an error of $\pm$ 1~mJ/m$^{2}$.
+The formation energies show that all SFs in wz GaN have a positive energy, with I$_{1}$ being the most stable SF.
 This agrees well with the experimental observation that 90\% of observed basal plane stacking faults in wz GaN films are of I$_{1}$-type \cite{zakharov2005structural,moram2009x}.
 The second most common SF is I$_{2}$ followed by I$_{3}$ and E; experimentally, the extrinsic type of SF is rarely observed \cite{moram2009understanding}.
-The observed trend is in good accord with energies calculated in other DFT investigations \cite{stampfl1999density, batyrev2011dislocations,benbedra2025energetics} though none of these studies report details of convergence tests of spacing between SFs.
+The observed trend is in good accord with energies calculated in other DFT investigations \cite{stampfl1999density, batyrev2011dislocations,benbedra2025energetics} though none of these studies report details of convergence tests of spacing between SFs; the I$_{1}$ energy is also in good agreement with the available experimental estimate\cite{takeuchi1999stacking} of 20 $\pm$ 3 mJ/m$^{2}$.
+The positive formation energies indicate that the SFs are less stable than the perfect bulk material.

-In zb GaN, however, all stacking faults have a negative formation energy; this is not surprising, as SFs represent a small wz inclusion in the zb lattice, and wz is the more stable crystal.
+On the other hand, in zb GaN, all stacking faults have a negative formation energy, indicating that these cells are more stable than pure zb.
+As zb is a metastable phase, and the stacking faults change the layer ordering towards that of the more stable wz phase, this is not surprising, and it fits well with the experimental observations of many stacking faults in zb GaN material.
 All of the SFs have almost the same energy (certainly the difference between them is within the accuracy limit of these calculations) though the experimental observation is that the intrinsic stacking fault (SF) is the most abundant planar defect in epitaxial layers \cite{ding2020alloy}.
 All stacking faults have a very low formation energy, implying that these defects may form very easily in both wz and zb GaN, though they are much more likely to form in the zb phase.
+We note that the rotation of the Ga-N bonds visible in ABF (annular bright field) STEM images of the intrinsic stacking fault\cite{xiu2023polarity} is reproduced in the calculated charge density of the modelling.